 #5 The Window Dilema

 Ideally, you want to be able to let some air and light into your home.
-At the same time, a passenger vehicle with lots of windows lacks privacy, is harder to build out, harder to keep insulated, and is not as stealthy as a cargo van.
+At the same time, a passenger vehicle with lots of windows lacks privacy, is harder to build out, is harder to keep insulated, and is not as stealthy as a cargo van.

 If budget constraints allow, the optimal solution is to start with a cargo van and add portal windows with security screens near the bedroom which can be slid open to allow air and covered with insulated panels when you want to keep the van warmer or cooler.
 Alternatively, you can cheaply self-install an extraction van in a cargo van (you should probably do this regardless), or create insulating window covers for a passenger van.